tonybweb/ahk-dumper/README.md

 ### I don't have the Fira Code font, where do I get it?
 It's in the Resources\FiraCode font folder.
 Install it and you should be all set.
 ### I don't like the Fira Code font, I want to use another font.
-That's fine, use whatever font you want but you'll have to adjust some values in the `RichThemes.ahk` file.
+That's fine, use whatever font you want but you'll have to adjust some values in the `GuiThemes.ahk` file.
 If you don't adjust these the show/hide scrollbar functionality won't work correctly.
 Relevant variables:
 ```
   charWidth: 11,
   font: "Fira Code",